Shelly Pennefather: College

-Pennefather played her college basketball for the Villanova Wildcats at Villanova University in Radnor Township, Pennsylvania.
+Pennefather played college basketball for the Villanova Wildcats at Villanova University in Radnor Township, Pennsylvania.
+She was convinced to attend by Coach Harry Perretta, who connected with her through their devotion.

 She was the school's all-time leading scorer for both women and men with a career total of 2,408 points.
 She was the Big East Player of The Year three times.
 She was a First Team All-American selection in 1987, and the winner of the coveted Wade Trophy.